CodeURJC-DAW-2023-24/webapp07/README.md

 </h3>

 **Tasks:**
-- I created the mustache templates from the previous phase HTMLs.
+- I created mustache templates from the previous phase HTMLs.
 - I developed the Image class along with its functionality, enabling the management of multiple photos in the database.
 Additionally, I implemented the necessary controllers to display photos from the database.
 - I implemented web security measures, including the functionality for the login and signup pages.
 - I designed a controller that runs universally, inserting data required in the header for each controller.